Gissio/radpro/docs/users.md

 The average rate is estimated by dividing the number of pulses within a time window, minus one, by the time between the first and last pulse within that window.

-The average time is the length of the time window used for calculating the instantaneous rate.
+The average time is the length of the time window used for calculating the average rate.

 The confidence interval assumes a constant level of radiation over the averaging period.